TristansCloud/StickleMorph/README.md

 - Visualize and edit landmark coordinates on images using an interactive canvas.
 - Export landmark coordinates to a TPS file (not implemented yet)

+## Notes
+- There is a [pretrained predictor and example images](https://drive.google.com/drive/folders/1xho5l4bL07By11o5lE6RD4I_IxUXtyRP?usp=sharing) available for download.
+Place the predictor.dat file in the predictors folder and the images in the images folder.
+- This app uses 0 indexed landmarks.
+The companion paper describes landmarks as 1 indexed.
+If you are referencing the companion paper while using this app, subtract 1 from the paper's landmarks to convert to the app's landmarks.
+For example, landmarks 1, 2, and 3 in the paper are landmarks 0, 1, and 2 in the app respectively.

 ## Installation

 Clone this repository: